History of Venezuela (1830–1908): Civilian presidencies and Crespo ascendancy (1887 - 1899)

 Guzmán Blanco decided to retire to Paris in 1887 at the age of 59.
 He died there in 1899.
 He had left behind statues of himself and other reminders of his prolonged direct and indirect rule.
 Also, he left a country in relative peace.
 His appointed successor, Hermógenes López, was a colorless caudillo, who inaugurated some of the projects Guzmán Blanco had started, among them a submarine cable to Curaçao, which linked Venezuela to the rest of the world, and the Valencia-Puerto Cabello railroad.
 López was replaced by the civilian Juan Pablo Rojas Paúl with Guzmán Blanco's far-away blessing.
 Joaquín Crespo, who thought he should have been chosen president, went into exile and started planning his own revolution.
 Rojas Paúl actively promoted an anti-Guzmán popular reaction in Caracas and other cities.
-He turned power over to another civilian, Raimundo Andueza Palacios, who forgot the cardinal rule of relying on caudillos for support, a power vacuum which Crespo promptly filled in 1892.
-Ambitious but unassuming, Crespo ruled until 1898 and handed power to Ignacio Andrade, but Crespo was the military mainstay of the government.
-In suppressing a serious threat to the government he was killed in action and Andrade was left to fend for himself.
+He turned power over to another civilian, Raimundo Andueza Palacios, taking up residence in the Yellow House.
+He left office under duress.
+His presidential term was due to end in 1892, but he tried to extend it, resulting in resistance known as the Legalist Revolution forgot the cardinal rule of relying on caudillos for support.
+The German warship SMS Arcona was temporarily sent to Venezuela, where unrest threatened German businesses in the country.
+She left Wilhelmshaven on 4 May and arrived in La Guaira, Venezuela on 9 June.
+She was joined the French cruiser Magon as part of an international squadron that included other warships to protect the foreign businesses in Venezuela.
+The president Andueza Palacio stepped down on 17 June 1892 under pressure from the armed intervention of General Joaquín Crespo.
+On 1 September 1892 the Dutch cruiser De Ruyter set sail to La Guaira, to support the naval blockade established by French cruiser Magon, the German cruiser SMS Arcona and the Spanish sloop Jorge Juan were already present.
+All commanders then came on board De Ruyter to coordinate their actions.
+The SMS Arcona proceeded to Macuto, where attacks on German nationals had occurred, and the ship's presence was sufficient to secure an apology from the Venezuelan government.
+On 5 September the English screw corvette HMS Canada arrived.
+On 7 September screw corvette HMS Pylades arrived.
+On 10 September the gunboat USS Concord arrived, and on the 16th the USS Kearsarge.
+Promptly the power vacuum was filled by Crespo in October 6, 1892.
+Crespo immediately took charge of the national executive power and would remain President until 1898.
+The whole affair ended quietly, with warships of international squadron lift the blockade on the 16th.
+On 21 June 1893, a new Constitution was signed that would stipulate in its article 63, direct and secret voting, and a Presidential period of maximum four years in its article 71.